 Associate (Creative Critics Artist & Education and Community Practitioner)

 Stewart is a writer, director & facilitator.

 He was formerly Youth and Community Director of Southwark Playhouse and has facilitated creative learning and community projects with theatres including Young Vic, Donmar Warehouse, the Almeida, Half Moon and Tokyo Metropolitan Theatre.
-He collaborated with Cristina Birt Projects (the forerunner to All Ways Making) as a facilitating artist for Creative Critics, first at the Yorkshire Festival in 2016 and subsequently at the Bury Festival in 2017.
+He collaborated with Christina Birt Projects (the forerunner to All Ways Making) as a facilitating artist for Creative Critics, first at the Yorkshire Festival in 2016 and subsequently at the Bury Festival in 2017.